dib-lab/2020-ibd/docs/main.md

 ### Annotation-free approach for meta-analysis of IBD metagenomes.

-Given that both reference-based and *de novo* methods suffer from substantial and biased loss of information in the analysis of metagenomes [@thomas2019multiple; @breitwieser2019review], we sought a reference- and assembly-free pipeline to fully characterize each sample (**Figure {@fig:pipeline}**).
+Given that both reference-based and *de novo* methods suffer from substantial and biased loss of information in the analysis of metagenomes [@thomas2019multiple; @breitwieser2019review], we sought a reference- and assembly-free pipeline to fully characterize gut metagenomes of IBD patients (**Figure {@fig:pipeline}**).
-K-mers, words of length *k* in nucleotide sequences, have previously been exploited for annotation-free characterization of sequencing data (reviewed by @rowe2019levee).
+K-mers, words of length *k* in nucleotide sequences, have previously been used for annotation-free characterization of sequencing data (reviewed by @rowe2019levee).
-K-mers are suitable for metagenome analysis because they do not need to be present in reference databases to be included in analysis and because they capture information from reads even when there is low coverage or high strain variation that preclude assembly.
+K-mers are suitable for metagenome analysis because they do not need to be present in reference databases to be included in analysis, and because they capture information from reads even when there is low coverage or high strain variation that preclude assembly.
 In particular, scaled MinHash sketching produces compressed representations of k-mers in a metagenome while retaining the sequence diversity in a sample [@pierce2019].
 Importantly, this approach creates a consistent set of hashes across samples by retaining the same hashes when the same k-mers are observed.
 This enables comparisons between metagenomes.
 Given these attributes, we use scaled MinHash sketches to perform metagenome-wide k-mer association with IBD-subtype.
-We refer to the scale MinHash sketches as *signature*, and to each subsampled k-mer in a signature as a *hash*.
+We refer to scaled MinHash sketches as *signatures*, and to each subsampled k-mer in a signature as a *hash*.

 We also implemented a consistent preprocessing pipeline to remove erroneous sequences that could falsely deflate similarity between samples.
 We removed adapters, human DNA, and erroneous k-mers, and filtered signatures to retain hashes that were present in multiple signatures.
-These preprocessing steps removed hashes that were likely to be errors while keeping hashes that were real but of low abundance in some signatures.
+These preprocessing steps removed hashes that were likely to be errors while keeping hashes that were real but low abundance.
 7,376,151 hashes remained after preprocessing and filtering.

 ![Comparison of common metagenome analysis techniques with the method used in this paper.
 Metagenomes consist of short (\~50-300 bp) reads derived from sequencing DNA from environmental samples. **A** Reference-based metagenomic analysis.
 Reads are compared to genomes, genes, or proteins in reference databases to determine the presence and abundance of organisms and proteins in a sample.
 Unmapped reads are typically discarded from downstream analysis. **B** *De novo* metagenome analysis.
 Overlapping reads are assembled into longer contiguous seqeunces (\~500bp-150kbp, [@vollmers2017comparing]) and binned into metagenome-assembled genome bins.
 Bins are analyzed for taxonomy, abundance, and gene content.
 Reads that fail to assemble and contigs that fail to bin are usually discarded from downstream analysis. **C** Annotation-free approach for meta-analysis of metagenomes.
 We decompose reads into k-mers and subsample these k-mers, selecting k-mers that evenly represent the sequence diversity within a sample.
 We then identify interesting k-mers using random forests, and associate these k-mers with genomes in reference databases.
 Meanwhile, we construct a compact de Bruijn graph (cDBG) that contains all k-mers from a metagenome.
 We query this graph with known genomes that contain our interesting k-mers to recover sequence diversity nearby our query sequences in the cDBG.
 In the colored cDBG, light grey nodes indicate nodes that contain at least one identical k-mer to the query, while nodes outlined in orange indicate the nearby sequences recovered via cDBG queries.
 The combination of all orange nodes produces a sample-specific pangenome that represents the strain variation of closely-related organisms within a single metagenome.
-We repeat this process for all metagenomes and generate a single pangenome depicted in orange, blue, and pink.](figures/fig1.pdf){#fig:pipeline}
+We repeat this process for all metagenomes and generate a single metapangenome depicted in orange, blue, and pink.](figures/fig1.pdf){#fig:pipeline}

 ### K-mers capture variation due to disease subtype